 Thank you for your interest in AdoptLink, and for allowing me to describe the role I would serve in your quest to adopt.

-of birthparents, children, and adoptive parents.
-I strive to ensure
+children, and adoptive parents.
+I strive to ensure that everyone is well-informed

-everyone is well-informed and treated with the dignity and respect that
+and treated with the dignity and respect that each deserves.

 Click here to read about Lil Snee